Karl Bartos kicked off his 2014 ‘Off The Record’ tour with an impressive audio / visual presentation in Cologne’s Live Music Hall.

 As Wolfgang Flür alluded to in his autobography ‘I Was A Robot’, KRAFTWERK didn’t just appeal to geeky men but to women as well.
 Certainly, one unexpected observation was the number of females of a younger disposition in attendance at Live Music Hall with several waiting enthusiastically to meet Die Herren Bartos und Flür after the show.

+As the show drew to its close, ‘Pocket Calculator’ not only featured a reset rhythmical template but also footage of Herr Bartos showing off his impressive synthesizer inventory.
 The eagle eyed would have spotted with a Stylophone, Korg MS20, Minimoog rack mount, Farfisa Professional piano, ARP Odyssey and that iconic elektronisches schlagzeug unit.
 It certainly had the gear nerds in attendance foaming at the mouth.

 For the encore, there was the pleasant surprise of ‘TV’ from Bartos’ first post-KRAFTWERK project ELEKTRIC MUSIC.
 Again, he took to the right of the stage away from his synths on this cult classic from the same ‘Esperanto’ sessions that produced ‘Kissing The Machine’ recently reworked by OMD for ‘English Electric’.
 It was a wonderful way to finish as a sampled “Auf Wiedersehen…” echoed to a fade.